gashok80/prophet-challenge/README.md

 # prophet-challenge
 Time Series Prediction

-Skip To Content
-Dashboard
-Ashok
-Account
-Dashboard
-Courses
-Calendar
-Inbox
-History
-Studio
-Info
-Bootcamp: CU-VIRT-AI-PT-06-2024-U-LOLC-MWTHAssignmentsModule 8 Challenge
-Jun-2024
-Home
-Grades6
-Syllabus
-Modules
-Student Support
-Attendance
-Career Services
-Billing
-Zoom
-Quizzes
-Xpert Learning Assistant
-Tutoring Sessions
-Module 8 Challenge
-Due Thursday by 11:59pm Points 100 Submitting a text entry box or a website url Background
-You’re a growth analyst at Mercado LibreLinks to an external site..
-With over 200 million users, Mercado Libre is the most popular e-commerce site in Latin America.
-You've been tasked with analyzing the company's financial and user data in clever ways to make the company grow.
-So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

-The instructions for this Challenge are divided into four steps, as follows:

 Step 1: Find unusual patterns in hourly Google search traffic.

 Step 2: Mine the search traffic data for seasonality.